Pepsi Max: Human Loop

 How the spot is built: soundtrack plus star density

 The mechanism is pure scale.
 A single anthem-like track sets the emotional tempo, then a rapid parade of elite players does the rest.
-It feels bigger than a product message because the film is structured like a football event, not a traditional brand pitch.
+That star density, meaning how quickly recognisable names appear on screen, plus the track acting as an audio spine, the one piece of music carrying the whole film, makes it feel bigger than a product message because the film is structured like a football event, not a traditional brand pitch.

 In global FMCG sponsorship marketing, music and star power are used as compression tools to deliver tournament-level energy in seconds.